TateBusch/TateBusch.Github.io/_posts/2019-11-09-this-is-a-test.md

 <img src="/images/uploads/busch_tate_pentool.svg" alt="A pop Vinyl figure of myself that I made" title="A pop Vinyl figure of myself that I made" class="center" >

+This is a Pop Vinyl figure of myself drawn using Illustrator.